Keep her on the back WITHOUT a baby sleep positioner

 standard recommended way to sleep.

-But, it is not a good
+But, it's never a good

 You probably have seen these rolls